shizzywang/_cv/public/cv.md

 _Jan 2004 – Oct 2004_

 - Helped my dad construct a wooden bridge from the owners house over the River Alyn to his car park.
-- Learned the difference between using tools and using tools properly
+- Learned the difference between using tools and using tools properly.
-- Discovered the importance of well designed tools (like chain blocks!)
+- Discovered the importance of well designed tools (like chain blocks!).

 ### Chester Standard / Chronicle

 **Newspaper Delivery**
 _Jun 2003 – Sep 2005_

-- Delivered newspapers
+- Delivered newspapers.
-- Sorted leaflets into newspapers
+- Sorted leaflets into newspapers.

 ### Pierce Farms

 **Milk Delivery Assistant**
 _Nov 2002 – Jun 2003_

-- 4am Starts
+- 4am Starts.
-- The owner Mrs Pierce always made time to speak to customers & ensured sweet coffee and buttery toast before each shift
+- The owner Mrs Pierce always made time to speak to customers & ensured sweet coffee and buttery toast before each shift.

 ## Education